Blueteak/SWEngFinal/writeup.md

 Powerups: Powerups will affect a variety of things about the users ships.
 These range from changing the bullet type the users ships fires to augmentations to the ship itself such as shields and speed boosts.

+# Tools Used

+Unity to build to game

+Photon Unity Network for multiplayer integration.